Mahfuzahmmedabir/Mahfuzahmmedabir/README.md

 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) and Figma I made 👉
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](www.linkedin.com/in/mahfuz-ahmed-40155427b)
-- 📚 &nbsp; When I am free, I read fantasy and fiction novels.
-Checkout my [Goodreads](https://svpma.org/wp-content/uploads/2016/03/Dan-Olsen-The-Lean-Product-Playbook-pdf.pdf) to see the book I have read
+- 📚 &nbsp; When I am free, I read fantasy and nonfiction book.
+Checkout my [Book](https://svpma.org/wp-content/uploads/2016/03/Dan-Olsen-The-Lean-Product-Playbook-pdf.pdf) to see the book I have read

 <br>